-Workit Health, a healthcare startup that provides corporate addiction recovery programs, announced last week that it has raised $1.1 million in seed financing, led by Montage Ventures and Lux Capital.
+Workit Health, a healthcare startup that provides corporate addiction recovery programs, announced last week that they have raised $1.1 million in seed financing, led by Montage Ventures and Lux Capital.
 Other investors who participated in the funding round include Detroit Ventures’ First Step Fund, Wakestream Ventures and Impact Engine.

 According to data from the Substance Abuse and Mental Health Services Administration, more than 20 million Americans struggle with substance use disorders.
 An overwhelming majority of those who would like to start treatment do not receive adequate or timely help, due in large part to difficulties in accessing or navigating treatment options.